lsst/verify/doc/metric-yaml.rst

 Allowed fields are:

 - ``doc``: Handle of the document that formally defines the metric.
-For example, ``doc: LPM-17``
+For example, ``doc: LPM-17``.
 - ``page``: Page number in ``doc`` where the metric is defined.
 For example, ``page: 23``.
 This should be specified if ``doc`` is not an HTML document and ``url`` does not deeply link to the metric's definition.
 - ``url``: Web URL to the documentation where the metric is defined.
-If possible, this should be a deep link directly to the metric definition.
+If possible, this should be a deep link directly to the metric's definition.

 parameters field (optional)
 -----------------------------